logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

     :scale: 55 %
     :figclass: align-center

-    By tracking data dependencies, features can be automatically back-filled by recomputing the associated feature engineering job when a data dependency have been updated.
+    By tracking data dependencies, features can be automatically back-filled by recomputing the associated feature engineering job when a data dependency has been updated.

 **Other Actions Available in the Feature Registry**